Yangervis Solarte: San Diego Padres

 On July 22, 2014, the Yankees traded Solarte and Rafael De Paula to the San Diego Padres in exchange for Chase Headley.
 One day later, Solarte made his Padres debut on the road against the Chicago Cubs.
 Solarte spent most of his time at third base in place of the departed Headley, but also made starts at second, shortstop, and in left field.
 With the Padres in 2014, he batted .267/.336/.355 with 4 home runs in 56 games.

 In 2015, Solarte and Will Middlebrooks competed for the third base job in spring training.
 Solarte ended up taking on a super-utility role to begin the season, making 60 starts in the first half around the infield, including a run of 17 starts at first base while Yonder Alonso was on the disabled list with a shoulder injury.
 In the second half, Solarte became the everyday third basemen as Middlebrooks was demoted to Triple-A in July.
 On the season, Solarte batted .270/.320/.428 with 14 home runs in 152 games, including 85 starts at third base.

 Solarte came into the 2016 season as the Padres starting third baseman.
 Solarte suffered a strained hamstring early on and missed 38 games in April and May.
 During the season, Solarte's wife developed complications from cancer, and he left the team for four days in July to attend to her.
-He again left the team in September when her condition worsened, and she passed on September 17.
+He again left the team in September when her condition worsened, and she died September 17.
 On December 15, 2016, it was announced that Solarte was the recipient of the Tony Conigliaro Award for his on-field achievements while overcoming personal tragedy.
 Solarte batted .286/.341/.467 on the season, with 15 home runs in 109 games.

 In January 2017, the Padres signed Solarte to a two-year contract with a club option for two additional years.
 Coming into the season, manager Andy Green decided to have Solarte spend more time at second base and give playing time at third to Ryan Schimpf or Cory Spangenberg.
 Solarte was the regular second-baseman until June 20, when the Padres placed him on the 10-day disabled list with an oblique injury.
 Solarte didn't return until July 30, and the Padres prepared him for a role at shortstop, as Carlos Asuaje had played well at second base in his absence and Spangenberg had taken over third.
 Solarte moved around the infield after his return, including 24 starts at shortstop.
 For the season, he batted .255/.314/.416 with 18 home runs in 128 games.
 He made 74 starts at second base, 24 at short, 18 at third, and 4 at first.